Reliable-Royalty-29/kubernetes-troubleshooting/pods-not-schedulable/README.md

 1. Node Selector

-Node Selector is a simple way to constrain pods to nodes with specific labels.
-It allows you to specify a set of key-value pairs that must match the node's labels for a pod to be scheduled on that node.
-Usage: Include a nodeSelector field in the pod's YAML definition to specify the required labels.
+nodeSelector is the simplest recommended form of node selection constraint.
+You can add the nodeSelector field to your Pod specification and specify the node labels you want the target node to have.
+Kubernetes only schedules the Pod onto nodes that have each of the labels you specify.

 ```
 spec: